titusnangitech/LAMP-web-stack-implementation-project/README.md

 ```
 ![last commands](https://github.com/titusnangitech/LAMP-web-stack-implementation-project/assets/128609800/7f52b60c-7fc2-49d4-ba48-da89b8304beb)

--**When you are finished, save and close the file, refresh the page and you will see a page similar to this:**
+- **When you are finished, save and close the file, refresh the page and you will see a page similar to this:**

 ![correct php server display](https://github.com/titusnangitech/LAMP-web-stack-implementation-project/assets/128609800/78cfb033-c42d-4491-a40a-671df5d1a58d)